 20.2.10 AUTO IRRIGATION INITIALIZATION

 Rather than specifying fixed amounts and time for irrigation, the user can allow the model to apply water as needed by the plant.

-The variables which may be entered on the auto irrigation line are listed and described below
+The variables entered for auto-irrigation initialization are listed and described below.